 We have appealed to our government to seek redress for our grievances but the government continues to allow these injustices to occur and in some cases actually abets them.

-We mutually pledge to current and future Americans and other citizens of the world, we’re not going to take it anymore.
+We mutually pledge to current and future Americans and other citizens of the world, that we’re not going to take it anymore.
 We will use the freedom hard won by our nation’s founders to fight our oppressors with our actions, our voices, our smartphones, our wallets, and hopefully not our lives.